Map: Lower Postill

 How it Works

-- Register your Sage Orienteering Club membership online on Zone4.
+- If you have not yet done so, register your Sage Orienteering Club membership online on Zone4.
 Payment and waiver are both online on Zone4 this year.

-- Once registration opens (it's not open yet!), register for the course of your choice and let us know how many of you are going.
-We will email you a map individually - so make sure your email address with your WhyJustRun account is accurate.
+- Register for the course of your choice and let us know how many of you are going.
+Send an email to firstname.lastname@example.org We will email you a map individually.

 - Run the course whenever you want during the times when the event is open.
 If you are interested in comparing results & routes with others, record a GPS track on your smartwatch or phone.

-- (Optional) Upload a .gpx file (you can export this from Strava, Garmin Connect, Attackpoint, and many others) to our website (link will be posted once registration is open) which will calculate your split times.
+- (Optional) Upload a .gpx file (you can export this from Strava, Garmin Connect, Attackpoint, and many others) to our website which will calculate your split times.
 We will also then overlay all the GPS tracks onto the map together so you can compare routechoices with others.
 We might not be able to gather socially, but we can still talk about our routechoices digitally.
+If you do not have a dedicated GPS unit, you can use your phone using free apps such as these:

 How You Can Help